Home Pottery Studio Set Up Guide

 Electric vs. Gas Kilns

 Electric Kilns are usually cheaper than Gas-burning Kilns.
-It is economical, easy to use, reliable, and has a relatively benign impact on the environment (Especially a Smaller Kiln).
+It is economical, easy to use, reliable, and has a relatively benign environmental impact (especially for a smaller kiln).

-Gas kilns, on the other hand, are preferred by professionals and serious Potters, because they create different effects in ceramics, such as reduction and flashing that is not possible even with the best Electric-powered Kilns.
+Gas kilns, on the other hand, are preferred by professionals and serious Potters because they create effects in ceramics, such as reduction and flashing, that are not possible even with the best Electric-powered Kilns.

 Manual vs. Computerized Kilns

 When you opt to use Electric Kilns, you’ll have to pick between manual firing or computerized control.
-Most Potters choose the Computerized Kilns because of their ease of use.
+Most Potters choose Computerized Kilns for their ease of use.

 If you’re looking for equipment that can last for years and still be reliable, Manual Kilns offer good value and reliability.